Welcome to today's edition of the Rush 24-7 podcast.

 I hold here, ladies and gentlemen, in my formerly nicotine-stained fingers, today's column in the New York Times by Thomas W. Friedman.

-I'm sorry, Thomas L. Thomas L. Friedman.
+Thomas L. Thomas L. Friedman.

 Dear Lord, please make President Obama lucky.

-That's the last line of the lead foreign policy columnist in the New York Times today, and it's all about please get rid of Gaddafi.
+That's the last line of the lead foreign policy columnist in the New York Times today.

-I hope Qaddafi's regime collapses like a sandcastle, that the Libyan opposition turns out to be decent and united, and that they require just a bare minimum of international help to get on their feet.
+I hope Gaddafi's regime collapses like a sandcastle, that the Libyan opposition turns out to be decent and united, and that they require just a bare minimum of international help to get on their feet.

 Then U.S. prestige will be enhanced, and this humanitarian mission will both have saved lives and helped to lock another era.

-Uh not even his staunchest allies are made comfortable and confident by what Obama's doing.
+Not even his staunchest allies are made comfortable and confident by what Obama's doing.

 They are praying to God in the New York Times.

-Do you understand, ladies and gentlemen, the depths to which they have plunged.
+Do you understand, ladies and gentlemen, the depths to which they have plunged?

-And they are praying for luck for Obama, as though he has no control over the events.
+They are praying to God on the op-ed page of the New York Times, and they are praying for luck for Obama as though he has no control over the events.

 Dear God, please let something good happen to him.

-Very inspiring here.
+It's not very inspiring here.

 We'll get into Qaddafi and Air Forces and NATO and so forth in a minute.